pimvanpelt/vppcfg/docs/config-guide.md

 (note here the camel case).
 A distinction is made between the object and the resulting interface:
 A BondEthernet occurs twice in the configuration.
 The first time, in the `bondethernets` section, the bond configuration is specified.
-That bond configuration yields an interface in VPP named BondEthernetN, which can then be manipulated as any other interface (eg. have IP addresses, Linux Control Plane names, sub-interfaces and so on).
+That bond configuration yields an interface in VPP named BondEthernetN, which occurs in the `interfaces` section where it can then be manipulated like any other interface (eg. have IP addresses, Linux Control Plane names, sub-interfaces and so on).
 The same is true for VXLAN tunnels, the only currently supported tunnel type.

 ### Loopbacks

-Loopbacks are required to be named `loopN` where N is [0,4096).
-The configuration contains the following fields:
+Loopbacks are required to be named `loopN` where N in [0,4096).
+The configuration allows the following fields:

 *   ***description***: A string, no longer than 64 characters, and excluding the single quote '